When denial can be harmful

 - A college student witnesses a violent shooting but claims not to be affected by it.

-- The partner of an older man in the end stage of life refuses to discuss health care directives and wills, insisting that he's getting better.
+- The partner of an older man in the end stage of life refuses to discuss health care directives and wills with him, insisting that he's getting better.

-- An administrator periodically misses a morning meeting after drinking excessively the night before, but insists there's no problem because the work is still getting done.
+- Someone periodically misses morning work meetings after drinking excessively the night before, but insists there's no problem because the work is still getting done.

 - A couple are ringing up so much credit card debt that they toss the bills aside because they can't bear to open them.

-- The parents of a young daughter with drug addiction keep giving her "clothing" money.
+- The parents of a teen with drug addiction keep giving their child "clothing" money.

 Moving past denial